Ten years ago, I did something that my teenage self never would have expected.

 In 2017, my husband and I adopted a little boy.
 Before we even started the adoption process, we knew that if a child joined our family, we would double-barrel their surname.
 Shortly after our son’s adoption order was granted, my husband announced that he thought we, too, should double-barrel our surnames.

 I was torn.
 Wouldn’t this look like I was giving in to the people who had always questioned our decision?
-Wouldn’t it look like I was conceding?
-(It wasn’t the same for my husband, his name change wasn’t and never had been assumed).
+Wouldn’t it look like I’d surrendered to tradition (or something like it)?
+It wasn’t the same for my husband, his name change wasn’t and never had been assumed.

 I still haven’t decided, but it’s reminded me how strongly I feel that feminism is about choice.